Affiliate links on SoundGuys may earn us a commission. Learn more.

 Don’t want your kid tripping over wires?
 Pick up the Buddyphones Wave

 When buying kids headphones, you want to know your kid’s ears will be protected.
 With the Buddyphones Wave, you can limit the loudness output by holding both volume buttons simultaneously.
 This alternates between a 75dB, 85dB, and 94dB limit, the latter of which we don’t recommend using as it could potentially damage your child’s hearing.

 There are other kids headphones features here, too, like the pinch-free hinges and hypo-allergenic earpads.
-What’s more, these kids headphones are decked out with durability features, namely IP67 dust- and water-resistance, making them virtually impervious to child-induced destruction.
+What’s more, this headset has durability features, namely IP67 dust and water resistance, making it virtually impervious to child-induced destruction.
 If something does happen to cause the headphones to fail, Buddyphones has you covered with its two-year warranty.

-Each of our writers is dedicated to SoundGuys as a full-time job, allowing them to easily idientify the genuinely worthwhile products from the gimmicks.
-Individually, Adam, Chris, and Lily each have multiple years of experience when it comes to keeping up with the audio industry, and they each understand that audio is both an objective and subjective experience.
+Each of our writers is dedicated to SoundGuys as a full-time job, allowing them to easily identify the genuinely worthwhile products from the gimmicks.
+Individually, each team member has multiple years of experience when it comes to keeping up with the audio industry, and they each understand that audio is both an objective and subjective experience.